AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >
 >Sandbox program environments do not support a customer-provided CDN.

 The extra hop between the customer CDN and the AEM CDN is only needed in the event of a cache miss.
-By using the cache optimization strategies described in this article, the addition of a customer CDN should only introduce negligable latency.
+By using the cache optimization strategies described in this article, the addition of a customer CDN should only introduce negligible latency.

 Please note that this customer CDN configuration is supported for the publish tier, but not in front of the author tier.